-Intellectual property (IP) is the result of creativity and innovation, to which legal rights (intellectual property rights) may be associated, such as patents, copyright, trademarks, design and database rights.
+Intellectual property (IP) is intangible property that is the result of creativity and innovation and which can be owned in a similar way to physical property.
+Examples of intellectual property rights (IPRs) include copyright, patents, and trademarks.
+In the University context, IP can be viewed as the results and outcomes of research.
+As with other property, there may be commercial value in IP, which may be realised via various routes including licensing or selling intellectual property rights.
+Oxford University Innovation, the University's technology transfer company, are responsible for assisting Oxford University researchers to protect and commercialise their IP.
 Oxford was one of the first UK universities to develop an intellectual property policy to govern the ownership and exploitation of IP generated by students and employees in the course of their employment or studies.

 Oxford's IP policy is governed by the University's Statutes and Regulations.
 For ease of reference, an extract from the Statutes and Regulations is contained below.
-The Statutes and Regulations, as they relate to the University's IP policy, together with regulations for the administration of the IP policy, may be found in full on the University website (http://www.admin.ox.ac.uk/statutes/regulations/182-052.shtml and http://www.admin.ox.ac.uk/statutes/790-121.shtml).
+The Statutes and Regulations, as they relate to the University's IP policy, together with regulations for the administration of the IP policy, may be found in full on the University website (https://researchsupport.admin.ox.ac.uk/innovation/ip).

-Essential ingredients of the University's approach are a generous revenue-sharing policy, which brings significant personal benefits to researchers (employees or students), and a hugely successful and well-resourced technology transfer operation, Isis Innovation, which has earned national and international recognition.
-Isis was established specifically to help researchers in the University commercialise their research.
-Isis files, on average, one new patent a week, and has helped create more than 50 spin-out companies and many more licence deals.
-Isis works closely with Research Services, a part of the University's central administration.
-Research Services' remit includes the management of research grants and contracts to the University, and the assignment of University intellectual property to Isis for exploitation.
+Essential ingredients of the University's approach are a generous revenue-sharing policy, which brings significant personal benefits to researchers (employees or students), and a hugely successful and well-resourced technology transfer operation, Oxford University Innovation, which has earned national and international recognition. since 1997 has been responsible for creating spinout companies based on academic research generated within and owned by the University of Oxford, and has spun out a new company every two months on average and files, again on average, one new patent a week..
+Oxford University Innovation works closely with Research Services, a part of the University's central administration.
+Research Services' remit includes the management of research grants and contracts to the University, and the assignment of University intellectual property to Oxford University Innovation for exploitation.